-A fun substitute to pumpkins at this time of year, why not try instead these themed stuffed peppers.
+A fun substitute for pumpkins at this time of year, why not try instead these themed stuffed peppers.
 Sure the carving might be a little more intricate considering the reduced size of the bell pepper, but the effect is completely worth it.

 #2.
 Halleweeño Jalapeño Popper Mummies – Veggie Friendly

 These little cuties are a great conversation starter, try handing them around in bowls as your guests start to arrive, they will make fantastic creepy canapes.